palewire/cpi/README.md

 # cpi

-A Python library that quickly adjust U.S. dollars for inflation using the Consumer Price Index (CPI).
+A Python library that quickly adjusts U.S. dollars for inflation using the Consumer Price Index (CPI).

 ## Getting started